Muscle: Structure

 There are three types of muscle tissue in vertebrates: skeletal, cardiac, and smooth.
 Skeletal and cardiac muscle are types of striated muscle tissue.
 Smooth muscle is non-striated.

 There are three types of muscle tissue in invertebrates that are based on their pattern of striation: transversely striated, obliquely striated, and smooth muscle.
 In arthropods there is no smooth muscle.
 The transversely striated type is the most similar to the skeletal muscle in vertebrates.

-Vertebrate skeletal muscle tissue is an elongated, striated muscle tissue, with the fibres ranging from 3-8 micrometers in width and from 18 to 200 micrometers in breadth.
-In the uterine wall, during pregnancy, they enlarge in length from 70 to 500 micrometers.
+Vertebrate skeletal muscle tissue is an elongated, striated muscle tissue, with the fibres ranging from a few millimeters to several inches in length and from 10 to 100 micrometers in width.
 Skeletal striated muscle tissue is arranged in regular, parallel bundles of myofibrils, which contain many contractile units known as sarcomeres, which give the tissue its striated (striped) appearance.
-Skeletal muscle is voluntary muscle, anchored by tendons or sometimes by aponeuroses to bones, and is used to effect skeletal movement such as locomotion and to maintain posture.
+Skeletal muscle is voluntary muscle, anchored by tendons or sometimes by aponeuroses to bones, and is used to affect skeletal movement such as locomotion and to maintain posture.
 Postural control is generally maintained as an unconscious reflex, but the responsible muscles can also react to conscious control.
 The body mass of an average adult man is made up of 42% of skeletal muscle, and an average adult woman is made up of 36%.

 Cardiac muscle tissue is found only in the walls of the heart as myocardium, and it is an involuntary muscle controlled by the autonomic nervous system.
 Cardiac muscle tissue is striated like skeletal muscle, containing sarcomeres in highly regular arrangements of bundles.
 While skeletal muscles are arranged in regular, parallel bundles, cardiac muscle connects at branching, irregular angles known as intercalated discs.

 Smooth muscle tissue is non-striated and involuntary.
 Smooth muscle is found within the walls of organs and structures such as the esophagus, stomach, intestines, bronchi, uterus, urethra, bladder, blood vessels, and the arrector pili in the skin that control the erection of body hair.